catcrumpet/accelR/README.md

 ## Final notes
 - I'm still learning how to document this, so references will be added in.
 I borrowed heavily from the work of other people and their attributions are due.
-- Using the tidy verbs `mutate` or `select` will remove the necessary attribute data necessary for some of the calculations.
-If you need to run `mutate`, you can use the internal function `accelR:::mutate_acc_` which will preserve these attributes.
-This is not recommended, however.